UW-Madison-Lee-Lab/walip/README.md

 ```
 ./scripts/run_translation.sh <src_lang> <tgt_lang>
 ```
-The best recall@1 and recall@10 will be printed at the end, and the best mapping will be saved into the results/mapping/ours folder
+The best recall@1 and recall@10 will be printed at the end, and the best mapping will be saved into the results/mapping/ours folder.
+The learned mappings from our runs can be found in this folder.

 ### Credits